eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.1.1 Scope

-The Trust Model presented in this chapter describes, for all interactions between components of the EUDI Wallet ecosystem, which trust relationships are established between the interacting parties to enable these interactions.
+The trust model presented in this chapter describes, for all interactions between components of the EUDI Wallet ecosystem, which trust relationships are established between the interacting parties to enable these interactions.

 ![Figure 6 EUDI Wallet trust architecture](media/image6.png) <!-- <img src="media/image6.png" style="width:7.16666447944007in;height:5.281294838145232in" /> -->